 Oxidative damage (or free radical damage) of cell structures plays an important role in the functional declines that accompany aging and cause disease.
 As a fat-soluble antioxidant, CoQ10 has been found to inhibit lipid peroxidation, which occurs when cell membranes and low-density lipoproteins are exposed to oxidizing conditions that enter from outside the body.

-3. Can Improve Heart Health & Offset Effects Of Statin Drugs
+3. Can Improve Heart Health and Offset Effects of Statin Drugs

-Although experts feel that additional well-controlled clinical trials are still needed to prove its effects, CoQ10 has strong potential for prevention and treatment of heart ailments by improving cellular bioenergetics, acting as an antioxidant and boosting free radical scavenging abilities.
-A 2015 report published in Frontiers in Bioscience stated that “CoQ10 deficiencies are due to autosomal recessive mutations, mitochondrial diseases, ageing-related oxidative stress and carcinogenesis processes, and also a secondary effect of statin treatment.”
-(04)
+Although experts feel that additional well-controlled clinical trials are still needed to prove its effects, CoQ10 has strong potential for prevention and treatment of heart ailments by improving cellular bioenergetics, acting as an antioxidant and boosting free radical-scavenging abilities.
+A 2015 report published in Frontiers in Bioscience referenced earlier stated that “CoQ10 deficiencies are due to autosomal recessive mutations, mitochondrial diseases, aging-related oxidative stress and carcinogenesis processes, and also a secondary effect of statin treatment.”

 5. Helps Maintain Optimal pH Levels

-Within cells, CoQ10 helps to transport proteins across membranes and separate certain digestive enzymes from the rest of the cell which helps to maintain optimal pH.
-It’s believed that diseases develop more easily in environments that don’t have a proper pH level, specifically those that are not overly acidic.
+Within cells, CoQ10 helps transport proteins across membranes and separate certain digestive enzymes from the rest of the cell, which helps maintain optimal pH.
+It’s believed that diseases develop more easily in environments that don’t have proper pH levels, specifically those that are not overly acidic.

 For several reasons, likely including its ability to maintain proper pH, several studies have found that CoQ10 can help improve overall immune function and might even lower risk for cancer.
-Starting around the 1960’s researchers began testing the effects of CoQ10 on immune function, and found that people with certain types of cancers (myeloma, lymphoma, breast, lung, prostate, pancreas and colon) has reduced levels in their blood.
-Recently studies involving adult women with breast cancer found that when patients supplemented with CoQ10, the women’s conditions improved.
-(05)
+Starting around the 1960s, researchers began testing the effects of CoQ10 on immune function and found that people with certain types of cancers (myeloma, lymphoma, breast, lung, prostate, pancreas and colon) had reduced levels in their blood.
+Recently, studies involving adult women with breast cancer found that when patients supplemented with CoQ10, the women’s conditions improved.
+(4)

 6. Protects Cognitive Health

-In those with cognitive impairments such as Parkinson’s disease, increased oxidative stress in a part of the brain called the substantia nigra are thought to contribute to symptoms.
+In those with cognitive impairments, such as Parkinson’s disease, increased oxidative stress in a part of the brain called the substantia nigra is thought to contribute to symptoms.
 CoQ10 has been shown to offset decreases in activity of mitochondrial electron transport chains that affect nerve channels and brain function, and studies show that people with cognitive disorders tend to have reduced levels of CoQ10 in their blood.
-(06)
+(5)

 Several studies have investigated the effects of CoQ10 in individuals with Parkinson’s disease.
-One randomized placebo-controlled trial that evaluated the efficacy of 300, 600, or 1,200 milligrams/day given to 80 people with early Parkinson’s disease found that supplementation was well tolerated and associated with slower deterioration of cognitive functions compared to placebo.
-Other trials have shown that around 360 milligrams/day taken for four weeks moderately benefited Parkinson’s disease patients.
-(07)
+One randomized, placebo-controlled trial that evaluated the efficacy of 300, 600 or 1,200 milligrams a day given to 80 people with early Parkinson’s disease found that supplementation was well-tolerated and associated with slower deterioration of cognitive functions compared to the placebo.
+Other trials have shown that around 360 milligrams a day taken for four weeks moderately benefited Parkinson’s disease patients.
+(6)

-CoQ10 is found naturally in our diets from foods including fish, liver, kidney and the germs of whole grain.
-The richest natural sources of dietary coenzyme Q10 are meat, poultry, and fish, but vegetarian options such as beans, nuts, some vegetables, eggs, and dairy products are also helpful for increasing your intake.
-(08)
+CoQ10 is found naturally in our diets from foods, including fish, liver, kidney and the germs of whole grain.
+The richest natural sources of dietary coenzyme Q10 are meat, poultry and fish, but vegetarian options, such as beans, nuts, some vegetables, eggs and dairy products, are also helpful for increasing your intake.
+(7)

 My recommendation for the very best foods for supplying CoQ10 include: